CatatonicAdenosine/electroncash-docs/old/faq.rst

 .. image:: png/import_addresses.png

-You will need to back up this wallet, because it cannot be recovered from seed.
+You will need to create a backup of this wallet, because it cannot be recovered from seed.

 Can I sweep private keys from other Bitcoin Cash clients?
 ---------------------------------------------------------

-Sweeping private keys means to send all the Bitcoin Cash they control to an existing address in your wallet.
-The private keys you sweep do not become a part of your wallet.
-Instead, all the Bitcoin Cash they control are sent to an address that has been deterministically generated from your wallet seed.
+Sweeping private keys means sending all of the Bitcoin Cash that they control to an existing address in your wallet.
+The private keys that you sweep do not become a part of your wallet.
+Instead, all the Bitcoin Cash that they control are sent to an address that has been deterministically generated from your wallet seed.